RustaceansKenya/driver-development-book/driver_book/src/misc/a_runtime.md

 # Runtime

-What is the C runtime?
+What is a C runtime?
 What is a Rust runtime?
 What is a runtime?

 ## 100 Meanings